- Home

 GP | assists you with treatment decisions and works in partnership with your specialists in providing ongoing care; may monitor PSA levels and administer treatment |

-urologist* | treats diseases of the male and female urinary systems and the male reproductive system, including prostate cancer; performs surgery |
+urologist | treats diseases of the urinary system and the male reproductive system, including prostate cancer; performs surgery |

 radiation oncologist* | treats cancer by prescribing and overseeing a course of radiation therapy |